 Preliminary Rules/Criteria; subject to change.

-Guinness Book of World Record Holder, Shucker Paddy, with oysters from Fanny Bay Oysters, will host some of the fastest shuckers in BC to compete to the top prize of an all-expense paid trip to compete in the PEI Shellfish Festival Raspberry Point Shucking Championship!
+Guinness Book of World Record Holder, Shucker Paddy, with oysters from Fanny Bay Oysters, will host some of the fastest shuckers in BC to compete for the top prize!

 - Competitors must arrive promptly at the specified orientation point (stage) before the event in order to participate.
 Once your application is submitted and approved more specific information about competition will follow.

 - Both speed and quality of shucked oyster are the key factors of winning this competition

 - Competitors will be shucking Pacific Oysters (Crassostrea gigas).

 - Application and Waiver Form-Important!!
 Contestants must submit a completed Shucker Application and Waiver Form in advance of the competition in order to participate.

 What is provided?

 - Oyster sponsor will select and pre-bag oysters for each contestant.